pwn2winctf/NIZKCTF-js/FAQ.md

 **4 - When do the nicknames appear on the members list (after left click on the team name)?**

-Nicknames appear when the player submits any correct flag
+Nicknames appear when the player submits any correct flag.

 **5 - How much time does the scoreboard take to update?**